ItsMePaulo/tutoring/COS212/examprep/Exam1Uni/README.md

 **Motivation for not an array**: Most customers are not going to go to every restaurant, therefore it is likely that the data will be sparse

-> b. sparse table, because it is quicker to grow the number of rows and columns <br />
+> a.
+A sparse table, because it is more efficient to locate a value at a specific row and column

 ### Question 10